 - Open and close the chatterbox by spelling or counting it out.

-- Ask them to choose one of the number or colours that’s written inside.
+- Ask them to choose one of the numbers or colours that are written inside.
 Repeat step 2 one or two times.

 - Ask them to choose one of the options written inside.